-en after you change the value of the Mode key to zero, the agent still continues to have old on the AMF driver until you kill the agent.
-To unload the AMF module, all holds on old on the AMF driver until you kill the agent.
-To unload the AMF module, all holds on nust get released. he AMF module fails to unload after changing the IMF mode value to zero, do the lowing: Run the amfconfig -Uof command.
+Issue Description and recommended action AMF module fails to unload despite changing the IMF mode Even after you change the value of the Mode key to zero, the agent still continues to have a hold on the AMF driver until you kill the agent.
+To unload the AMF module, all holds on it must get released. to 0 If the AMF module fails to unload after changing the IMF mode value to zero, do the following: Run the amfconfig -Uof command.
 This command forcefully removes all holds on the module and unconfigures it.
 Then, unload AMF.
-The agent might require some manual steps to make it IMF-aware.
-Refer to the agent documentation for these manual steps.
-The agent is a custom agent and is not IMF-aware.
-For information on how to make a custom agent IMF-aware, see the Veritas Cluster Server Agent Developer's Guide.
-If the preceding steps do not resolve the issue, contact Symantec technical support. le le
+When you try to enable IMF for an agent, the haimfconfig -enable -agent <agent_name> command returns a message that IMF is enabled for the agent.
+However, when VCS and the respective agent is running, the haimfconfig -display command shows the status for agent_name as</agent_name> A few possible reasons for this behavior are as follows: ■ The agent might require some manual steps to make it IMF-aware.
+Refer to the agent documentation for these manual steps. ■ The agent is a custom agent and is not IMF-aware.
+For information on how to make a custom agent IMF-aware, see the Veritas Cluster Server Agent Developer's Guide. ■ If the preceding steps do not resolve the issue, contact Symantec technical support.